Posted on 29 May 2014

 Arnold recommended performing this routine three times per week on alternating days for a three month cycle.

 Once you can do two to three reps above the recommended amount increase the weight.

 Rest for two minutes between sets of squats and no more than 90 seconds for the other exercises.

 For Arnold’s comments on each exercise, have a read of this article.

 This classic 1950s-1960s style full-body workout is an ideal routine for beginners and ectomorphs looking to bulk up and gain strength.

-These kind of routines – in the vein of Reg Park, John McCallum, Peary Rader etc – are massively underappreciated these days, which is a shame, because although they’re not fashionable or mainstream any more, they are the perfect way to lay the foundation for a well balanced, muscular physique.
+These kinds of routines – in the vein of Reg Park, John McCallum, Peary Rader etc – are massively under-appreciated these days, which is a shame, because although they’re not fashionable or mainstream any more, they are the perfect way to lay the foundation for a well balanced, muscular physique.